Grants in Ireland

 The Northern Ireland Renewables Obligation Certificates (NIROCs) scheme was closed in April 2017 so there is no longer a financial incentive from the government to generate your own electricity from solar (photovoltaic – PV) or wind.

-Great Britain has a different regime; there the Smart Export Guarantee (to be phased in January 2020) will replace the now defunct feed-in tariff system which was scrapped earlier this year.
-The Smart Export Guarantee is GB only so will not apply to NI.
+Great Britain has a different regime; there the Smart Export Guarantee replaced the now defunct feed-in tariff system.
+The Smart Export Guarantee is GB only so does not apply to NI.

 3. Oil buying club